 within the framework of its operation without regard to ethnic group identification, race or ethnicity, color, national origin, religion, age, gender, gender identity, gender expression, physical or mental disability, medical condition, pregnancy, genetic information, ancestry, sexual orientation, marital status, or military and veteran status, or because he or she is perceived to have one or more of the foregoing characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.

-Guidance services

-A sufficient number of qualified academic personnel to direct the program

 Processes that assure that District students’ on-the-job learning experiences are documented with written specific, attainable, and measurable student learning outcomes and goals, detailing the expectations that students are: 1) required to meet certain criteria, 2) evaluated by the employer based on that criteria, and 3) graded based on methods for awarding grades and credit

-Adequate clerical and instructional services are provided

 A statement that the District has officially adopted the plan, subject to approval by the Governing Board

 The maintenance of records that include the type and units of work experience in which the student is enrolled, where employed, job held, basis for determining the student’s qualifications, statement of student hours worked, and an evaluation of the student’s performance.